talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 concurrent code using the **async/await** syntax and serves as a foundation for many Python asynchronous frameworks that power high-performance network and web servers.

-At the end of this post, we’ll look at simple examples of both `socketserver` and `asyncio` (with a special focus on `asyncio`).

-While there are real-world scenarios where you'd choose the lower level `socket` API over higher level abstractions
+While there are real-world scenarios for choosing the lower-level `socket` API over higher level abstractions
---low level protocols, working with raw sockets for packet sniffers and protocol analyzers-- the main reason we are using it here is educational.
+(eg., for low level protocols or working with raw sockets for packet sniffers and protocol analyzers), the main reason we are using it here is educational.

 Looking "under the hood" and building "a toy version" of something is the best way to truly understand a concept, and it also makes the higher-level abstractions much clearer.

-Also... it's a lot fun!
+Also... it's a lot of fun!

 ## A little logger